I like writing code. If I had unlimited time and resources, I’d start each project in an empty

 Share your thoughts

-Have you moved away from or are you thinking about moving away from a custom backend for your Android apps?
+away from or are you thinking about moving away from a custom backend for your Android apps?
 If so, do you have experience with one or more PaaS options?
 Let us know in the discussion.